"Design thinking is an undeniably powerful tool for companies, but what does it look like in practice?"

 Design Thinking Process

 Let us distinguish the design thinking process with the usual innovation process.
-The regular innovation process consists of 4 stages – ideate, define, design and develop.
-These stages have to be synced efficiently so as to foster innovation in an organization.
-On the other hand, the design thinking process has 5 stages- empathize, define, ideate, prototype, and test.
-As such these are not steps as the process is not stringent with the order to be followed.
+The regular innovation process consists of 4 stages – ideate, define, Design, and develop.
+These stages have to be synced efficiently to foster innovation in an organization.
+On the other hand, the design thinking process has five stages- empathize, define, ideate, prototype, and test.
+As such, these are not steps as the process is not stringent with the order to be followed.

 Here we combine all the insights collected at the time of listening and observing people.
 We start to synthesize and face the challenge ahead of us.
-That means we start to define a problem.
-An aspect that design thinking proves vital at is framing a problem in a clear manner so that we end up devising solutions and exploring opportunities.
-Try framing the problem correct so that more avenues and solutions open up.
+That means we begin to define a problem.
+An aspect that design thinking proves vital at is clearly framing a problem so that we end up devising solutions and exploring opportunities.
+Try framing the problem correctly so that more avenues and solutions open up.

 So, now as the problem or the opportunity is clearly framed, we can search for methods to handle it.
 We should spur as many ideas as possible.
 Yes, we brainstorm or ideate.
-Design thinking stresses that during this phase we shouldn't ignore ideas that seem obvious or easy.
+Design thinking stresses that during this phase, we shouldn't ignore ideas that seem obvious or easy.
 Any idea can sprout a brilliant concept.
-So, make sure to look into each and very idea with a fresh mindset.
+So, make sure to look into every idea with a fresh mindset.

 Prototyping brings the solutions into vision.
-Different methods are involved in it such as sketching, rapid prototyping, and many others.
-No matter whatever method you opt, the core purpose of this stage remains the same, that is, we intend to create rough drafts of solutions to decide if these will prove beneficial for the problem.
+Different methods are involved in it, such as sketching, rapid prototyping, and many others.
+No matter whatever process you opt for, the core purpose of this stage remains the same; that is, we intend to create rough drafts of solutions to decide if these will prove beneficial for the problem.

-Next is testing.
-In this stage, we test our prototype with the customers so as to monitor the response and deem whether the solution satisfied them or not.
+In this stage, we test our prototype with the customers to monitor the response and deem whether the solution satisfied them or not.

-Thinking in design empowers the designers to create the right features for the right people.
-It defines the user experience clearly as a whole not merely in terms of interaction and visual design.
-It ensures that designers deal with real user problems and thus avoid creating something that is undesirable.
+Thinking in Design empowers the designers to create the right features for the right people.
+IT DEFINES THE USER EXPERIENCE CLEARLY as a whole, not merely in terms of interaction and visual design.
+It ensures that designers deal with real user problems and thus avoid creating something undesirable.
 Design thinking gives the edge to pass the right decisions when it comes to forming features.

 Top 3 Design Thinking Books Every Designer Must Read

 So this was it.
-To sum up, design thinking is an intricate, proven and rational approach to a new product design that should be given a thought during the product framework in an organization.
+To sum up, design thinking is an intricate, proven, and rational approach to a new product design that should be given a thought during the product framework in an organization.
 Of course, it can't happen overnight or emerge unless there is someone who adheres to the concept.
-But it is highly recommended for the companies who are keen on establishing a more interactive and holistic approach to design.
+But it is highly recommended for companies who are keen on establishing a more interactive and holistic approach to Design.